MarkPearlCoZa/Blog_General/_posts/2016-08-22-My-ideal-Hackathon.md

 My ideal purpose of a hackathon is to **support solving problems for the business that do not have a clear commercial value or that have a lot of uncertainty?**

 Personally I think collaboration across teams and developer happiness can be handled in other forums.
 And I have never worked for companies that suffer from FOMO so I'm not motivated by that.
+I also think that learning new technologies should be part of your normal day job, so dedicating a hackathon to this seems a little pointless.

+As a side note, developers who get to work on well thought our ideas that push boundaries are generally happy developers - so if you get your hackathon right you may be solving developer happiness indirectly.
+That said, for me it is not the primary goal of the hackathon, it's a side effect.

 I've broken my hackathon into 4 stages: